katelynrae/Documentation/docs/overview-articles/sample-interview.md

 Finally we reach the end of this hypothetical interview, and we are presented with the “Finish Interview” screen.

-Data management operations are covered in the [Server and Network Canvas Workflows](./server-workflows.md) article, but for now note that it is possible to remotely transfer the interview data to an instance of Server, or to export a graphml file from this screen.
+Data management operations are covered in the [Server and Network Canvas Workflows](./server-workflows.md) article, but for now note that it is possible to remotely transfer the interview data to an instance of Server, or to export a GraphML file from this screen.

 For now click “Finish” to return to the start screen.